-As Pinkerton suggested in regard to Esping-Andersen's typology, "the categories are theoretical constructs and so states should not be shoehorned into them but rather referenced against them" (Pinkerton, 2008, p.
-252).
-Brydon (2011) and Mendes, Johnson, and Moslehuddin (2011) also highlighted limitations of Esping-Andersen's model: a "discourse about welfare states ... focussed largely on Western models" (Brydon, 2011, p.
-22), and, in similar vein; "a much wider range of welfare regimes exists in the former Soviet Bloc countries and in Asia and developing countries" (Mendes et al., 2011, p.
-81).
-As Mendes et al. suggested, it is likely that in East Asia "Confucian ideas and values such as individual self-reliance and family solidarity will mean at least for some countries a strong emphasis on independence via participation in the labour market, and assistance from family and non-government organisations rather than from government" (pp. 81-82).
-Brydon (2011) made a similar point in proposing a fourth cluster, "clearly defined Asian models of welfare provision" (p.
-22).
-Recognising these limitations, and returning to Esping-Andersen's typology, what is of relevance to the present discussion is the relationship between welfare regimes and leaving care policy.
+As Pinkerton has suggested in regard to Esping-Andersen's typology 'the categories are theoretical constructs and so states should not be shoehorned into them but rather referenced against them' (Pinkerton 2008, p 252).
+Both Brydon (2011) and Mendes et al (2011) also highlight limitations of Esping-Anderson's model: a 'discourse about welfare states...focussed largely on Western models' (Brydon, p22), and, in similar vain; 'a much wider range of welfare regimes exists in the former Soviet Bloc countries and in Asia and developing countries' (Mendes et al p81).
+As Mendes et al suggests it is likely that in East Asia 'Confucian ideas and values such as individual self-reliance and family solidarity will mean at least for some countries a strong emphasis on independence via participation in the labour market, and assistance from family and non-government organisations rather than from government' (p81-2).
+Brydon (2011) makes a similar point in proposing a fourth cluster - 'clearly defined Asian models of welfare provision' Recognising these limitations, and returning to Esping-Anderson (p22).typology, what is of relevance to the present discussion is the relationship between welfare regimes and leaving care policy.
 The expectation might be that social democratic regimes would have the most comprehensive provision to support the highly vulnerable group of care leavers.
-However, the picture is more complex.
-As regards those countries with social democratic regimes, in The Netherlands there is no specialist legal framework, and in Norway and Sweden a specialist legal framework was introduced only relatively recently, in 1998 and 2008 respectively.
-In both these countries, universalism-central to the social democratic model-in child care and youth provision was seen as being able to meet the needs of all young people, including care leavers.
-As regards conservative welfare regimes, Germany and Spain had no specialist legislation, whereas the UK, France, and Ireland did.
-Only Switzerland conformed to type-a liberal regime with no specialist legislation.

-Esping-Andersen also envisaged that the transition from communist to postcommunist societies would result in those societies adopting one of the three welfare regimes identified above and this would in part be driven by potential or actual membership of the European Union (Anghel & Dima, 2008; Esping-Andersen, 1996; Fenger, 2005; Rys, 2001).
-However, as Anghel and Dima (2008) commented:
+However the picture is more complex.
+As regards those counties with social democratic regimes, in the Netherlands there is no specialist legal framework, and in Norway and Sweden, a specialist legal framework was only introduced relatively recently, 1998 and 2008 respectively.
+In both these countries, universalism - central to the social democratic model - in child care and youth provision were seen as being able to meet the needs of all young people, including care leavers.
+As regards conservative welfare regimes, Germany and Spain had no specialist legislation, where as UK, France and Ireland did.
+Only Switzerland conformed to type - a liberal regime with no specialist legislation.

-Fenger (2005) considers that post-communist countries are in the process of developing their own type of welfare.
-Based on three indicators: characteristics of government programmes, social situation and political participation-he proposed three more types of welfare regime: former USSR; Post-Communist European; and developing.
-(Anghel & Dima, 2008, p.
-162)
+Esping-Andersen also envisaged that the transition from communist to post-communist societies would result in those societies adopting one of the three welfare regimes identified above and this would in part be driven by potential or actual membership of the European Union (Esping-Andersen 1996; Fenger 2005; Rys 2001; Anghel and Dimma 2008).
+However, as Anghel and Dima (2008) have commented: 'Fenger (2005) considers that post-communist countries are in the process of developing their own type of welfare.
+Based on three indicators: characteristics of government programmes, social situation and political participation - he (Fenger) proposes three more types of welfare regime: former USSR; Post-Communist European; and developing.'
+(Anghel 2008, p162).
+Szalai (2007) has also challenged the Esping-Andersen's typology, proposing the category of 'post-socialist welfare' which, as Herzog (2008) reminds us recognises the specific history and culture of a country.
+Angel (2011) in her analysis of changes in child care law and policy in Romania also captures the complexity of change, including the impact of both external and internal forces.

-Szalai (2007) also challenged Esping-Andersen's typology, proposing the category of "post-socialist welfare" which, as Herczog (2008) reminded us, recognises the specific history and culture of a country.
-Anghel (2011), in her analysis of changes in child care law and policy in Romania, also captured the complexity of change, including the impact of both external and internal forces.
-The SOS International country analysis showed that the process of deinstitutionalisation was at different stages in the postcommunist countries and that different organisations were involved in leading the change programmes.
-In Albania, Azerbaijan, and Georgia, UNICEF was taking a lead, and in Bulgaria, Poland, Uzbekistan, and the Russian Federation, central government had a leading role.
-The deinstitutionalisation agenda also included the introduction of preparation and aftercare programmes-even in the absence of specialist legislation, as detailed above.
-These were provided in all countries, either centrally or locally by the area or district authorities, and by non governmental organisations
+The SOS International country analysis showed that the process of deinstitutionalisation was at different stages in the post-communist countries and that different organisations were involved in leading the change programmes.
+In Albania, Azerbaijan and Georgia, UNICEF was taking a lead, and in Bulgaria, Poland, Uzbekistan and the Russian Federation, central Government had a lead role.
+The deinstitutionalisation agenda also included the introduction of preparation and aftercare programmes - even in the absence of specialist legislation, as detailed above.
+These were provided in all countries, either centrally or locally by the area or district authorities, and by Non Government Organisations